A commitment to

 Our Monthly Lectures

-More information in each lecture will be added very soon.
+More information on each lecture will be added very soon.

 Lectures take place on the second Wednesday of the month at 7pm at the Logan Library (285 N Main), unless otherwise noted.